0xPilou/twin-torex-liquidity-mover/README.md

 6. For "What to trigger", select "Transaction".
 7. For "Target Smart Contract", select the network and enter the address of the deployed contract.
-8. For "Function to be automated", select `moveLiquidity(address: torex, address: rewardAddress, uint256: minRewardAmount, uint8: amountDivisor)`
+8. For "Function to be automated", select `moveLiquidity(address: torex, address: rewardAddress, uint256: minRewardAmount)`
 9. Arguments:
    - `torex`: The address of the TOREX you want to move liquidity for.
    - `rewardAddress`: The address for which the profit of the liquidity movement is sent.
    - `minRewardAmount`: The minimum amount of reward to be made in the quote tokens.
 Do account for gas cost so the reward amount would cover it.
-   - `amountDivisor`: The divisor of the quote tokens to be used for liquidity moving.
-Recommended value is 1 to move the whole amount.
 10. For "Task Properties", give the task a name.
 11. Create the task by clicking on "Create Task" and signing the transaction.
 12. Check that the task shows up in your dashboard and you should be done.

 Do note that for automation transactions to be executed by Gelato, you need to your fund Gelato account by going to "1Balance" in the app, once you've connected your wallet.

 ## License